gcthuan/yugioh-db/README.md

 ## README

 ###Overview
-This is a full-stack web project using Ruby on Rails and AngularJS which allows users to easily browse more than 7000 thousand of Yugioh! cards and sets.
+This is a full-stack web project using Ruby on Rails and AngularJS which allows users to easily browse more than 7000 Yugioh! cards and sets.

 ###Demo
 https://yugiohdb.herokuapp.com/